 You may be asked to wear a hospital gown or clothing without metal zippers or snaps (such as sweatpants and a t-shirt).
 Certain types of metal can cause blurry images.

 You will lie on a narrow table.
 The table slides into a large tunnel-shaped scanner.

 Some exams require a special dye (contrast).
 Most of the time, the dye is given before the test through a vein (IV) in your hand or forearm.
 The dye helps the radiologist see certain areas more clearly.

 During the MRI, the person who operates the machine will watch you from another room.
-The test lasts about 30-60 minutes, but may take longer.
+The test lasts about 30 to 60 minutes, but it may take longer.

 How to Prepare for the Test

 You may be asked not to eat or drink anything for 4 to 6 hours before the scan.

 Tell your doctor if you are afraid of close spaces (have claustrophobia).
 You may be given a medicine to help you feel sleepy and less anxious.
 Your health care provider may also suggest an open MRI, in which the machine is not as close to your body.

 Before the test, tell your provider if you have:

 - Brain aneurysm clips